stoodibr/desafio-mobile-ios/README-EN.md

 ## Test
 Your project will be evaluated according to the following criteria:
 * Does your project have the basics requirements?
-* Do you documented your project (configuration, environment, code)?
+* Did you document your project (configuration, environment, code)?

 If you have any question, feel free to contact us!